 A Program That Lasts Beyond Treatment

-Yes, when performed by trained oncology massage therapists.
-At MSM, we follow physician recommendations and adjust each session to your body’s needs.
+Yes — oncology massage is safe when performed by trained therapists.
+At MSM, sessions follow physician guidance and are adapted to your body’s changing needs during treatment.

-Some patients come before and after every chemo round, others bi-weekly.
-We’ll guide you based on your treatment plan and goals.
+Frequency varies — some patients prefer sessions before and after each chemotherapy round, while others come bi-weekly.
+We tailor recommendations based on your treatment plan and personal goals.

 Conclusion